bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace_api_gateway.md

     - item deadline (in minutes)

 :::::: warning Note
-Since we wrote the Marketplace tutorial we have updated it so that the `com.example.demo` realm is already configured to support for OAuth2 authentication:
+Since we wrote the Marketplace tutorial we have updated the [Marketplace Demo repository](https://github.com/bondy-io/bondy-demo-marketplace) so that the `com.example.demo` realm is already configured to support for OAuth2 authentication.

+These changes include:

-* `oauth2` and `password` authmethods enabled
+* adding `oauth2` and `password` to the realm's `authmethods`
-* users, groups and grants to be able to perform the OAuth2 flow.
+* adding users, groups and grants to be able to perform the OAuth2 flow, including:

-So make sure you **update you local copy** of the Marketplace Demo repository to the latest.

-In addition, the realm had the following users defined:

     - `postman`: Postman app user for testing purposes that belongs to the `api_clients` group
     - `victor`: An end user for testing purposes that belongs to the `resource_owners` group

+Make sure you update your local copy of the Marketplace repository to the latest.

 ::: details Check the changes we made to the realm

-You can see them in the lines highlighted below.
+As you can see in the lines highlighted below we added `oauth2` and `password` authmethods.

 ```json 5-6
 {